-- The college is required to be certain that you can afford the cost of attendance (tuition, food, housing, other expense) for at least one year (two semesters).
+- The college is required to be certain that you can afford the cost of attendance (tuition, food, housing, other expenses) for at least one year (two semesters).
 If you are awarded a scholarship, that amount should be subtracted from the total cost of attendance: you are responsible for the remaining costs.

 - The college also needs assurance that you have adequate funds to afford both college costs and non-college costs (books, travel, personal items, etc.) for every year of your studies at Monmouth College, and we need evidence of immediately available funds (liquid funds) in your family's or sponsors' bank account sufficient to cover the costs of the first year.
-After we have received and reviewed the Certification of Finances form and financial documents, we will consider issuance of the I-20 form.
-The more clearly and fully documented your funding, your parents’ and/or sponsors’ employment status and annual income, etc., the more smoothly the visa application process tends to go.

 - You will see the required annual family contribution in the official financial aid award letter you will receive following the admission notification letter.
 You may want to take this financial documentation with you when you go in for your visa interview.

-- confirmation of travel plans (proof of arrival)
+- Confirmation of travel plans (proof of arrival)

-- tuition/fees payment in full for the semester before the deadline indicated.
+- Tuition/fees payment in full for the semester before the deadline indicated

 - Pay the bill for your tuition and fees for your first semester.
 You may do this by wire transfer.
 This payment is due before the start of the semester.
 If we do not receive it by the deadline, we will cancel your I-20.
 Watch for an email containing your first bill from the Student Accounts Manager in the Business Office at Monmouth College.